Lake Street station (Arlington, Massachusetts): History

 The Lexington and West Cambridge Railroad opened from West Cambridge station (on the Fitchburg Railroad) to through the town of West Cambridge on August 25, 1846.
 Among the intermediate stations was Ware Lane.
 It was renamed Pond Street by 1850.
 When the town of West Cambridge changed its name to Arlington in 1867, Spy Pond was renamed Lake Arlington.
 The street and soon the railroad station were renamed Lake Street, though Spy Pond soon returned as the pond's name.
-The railroad was acquired by the Boston and Lowell Railroad (B&L) in 1870; a new line was constructed from Lake Street to Somerville Junction to reach the B&L mainline.
+The railroad was acquired by the Boston and Lowell Railroad (B&L) in 1870 and a new line was constructed from Lake Street to Somerville Junction to connect with the B&L mainline.
 The new line opened on December 1, 1870, and the old route to West Cambridge was abandoned.

 The original station was on the east side of the tracks on the north side of Lake Street.
 In 1876, residents voted for the town selectmen to push for the B&L to replace the station building.
 Not until June 1884, however, did the state railroad commissioners recommend immediate construction of a new station.
 The new station, on the west side of the tracks about 200 feet north of Lake Street, opened in November 1885.
 The old station building was moved to Hill Crossing on the Central Massachusetts Railroad.
 By the late 19th century, Lake Street station was commonly used to reach Spy Pond for winter ice skating.

 The B&L was leased by the Boston and Maine Railroad (B&M) in 1887.
 In the 1890s and 1900s, during the City Beautiful movement, the B&M held contests among its station agents to create floral displays around stations.
 Station agent Thomas P. Brosnahan's displays at Lake Street won prizes in several years.
 In 1926–27, the B&M rebuilt the abandoned line between Lake Street and West Cambridge to allow the Lexington Branch to use the Fitchburg mainline east of West Cambridge.
 On April 24, 1927, passenger service was rerouted over the rebuilt line.
 Most of the 1870-built connector was retained as the freight-only Fitchburg Cutoff.